Summary

 Remember that mosquitoes may be present as soon as you arrive at your location, including at airports.

-- Pack a small amount of repellent (such as a roll-on) in hand luggage so you can apply it when you reach your destination.
+- Pack a small amount of repellent (such as a roll-on) in hand luggage so you can apply it as soon as you reach your destination.

-- Check that your accommodation has well-maintained fly screens.
+- Confirm your accommodation has well-maintained fly screens.
 If not, make sure you protect yourself from mosquito bites indoors as well as outdoors.

 Ways to protect yourself during your holiday